0to10/software-development-workflow/README.md

 ### In Progress

-The "In Progress" state indicates that a task is currently being worked on.
-All tasks in this state must be assigned to a software engineer.
+> The "In Progress" state indicates that an issue is currently being worked on.
+> Issues in this state must be assigned to a software engineer

 The software engineer should follow the development procedure that was agreed upon by the whole team.
 The development procedure should provide guidelines on